state-hiu/cybergis-guides/1.0/cybergis-guides-vanillageonode-1.0.md

 ###Step 1

 If you are installing vanilla GeoNode on a Vagrant VM it is a good idea to assert the correct locale through the following code block.
 Most other builds, such as the Amazon AWS Ubuntu images, do not need this step as they are configured properly.
+See issue 985 for explanation at [https://github.com/GeoNode/geonode/issues/985](https://github.com/GeoNode/geonode/issues/985).

 ```
 export LANGUAGE=en_US.UTF-8